 You’ve probably got the message there – but if you have the choice between the A350 and the 777-300ER Version 2 in business class on the same route, we recommend the latter, as the seat is simply bigger.

-Having said that, the A350 business seat is still the very latest product with great privacy and the latest IFE system, and potentially trumps the 2006 J seat still fitted to the current A380s and the 777-300ER Version 1 aircraft, though we still prefer those seats over the A350 business, due to the squeezed dimensions of this product.
+Having said that, the A350 business seat is still one of the latest products with great privacy and the latest IFE system, and potentially trumps the 2006 J seat still fitted to the current A380s and the 777-300ER Version 1 aircraft, though we still prefer those seats over the A350 business, due to the squeezed dimensions of this product.

-The possible exception is if you can secure a seat in row 11 or row 19, we’ll be trying those out in January and will report back.
-Hopefully it beats our row 12 experience earlier this year.
+The possible exception is if you can secure a seat in row 11 or row 19, we tried those out in January and can happily report they are worth securing if you can.
+It was definitely better than our row 12 experience in 2017.

 Business class on the A350 is split across two sections, the larger forward section which occupies the entire forward portion of the aircraft between the first two doors, and a smaller cabin behind the second door.